pswhitehead/pswhitehead/content/authors/admin/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: I am Peter Whitehead, PhD, a cognitive psychologist who specializes in using an interdisciplinary approach to deliver actionable insights into human behavior and decision making.
+bio: I am Peter Whitehead, PhD, a behavioral who specializes in using an interdisciplinary approach to deliver actionable insights into human behavior and decision making.

 education:
   courses:
-  - course: PhD in Psychology and Neuroscience
+  - course: PhD in Psychology (Cognition and Cognitive Neuroscience)
     institution: Duke University
     year: 2021
   - course: MA in Psychology